Italy's Monti seeks political unity amid market turmoil

 But Monti’s ability to make far-reaching reforms continued to appear much more limited that it was seven months ago.

-His labor market reform was first watered down under pressure from the centre-left Democratic Party (PD) and labor unions, and later more changes were made at the request of former Prime Minister Silvio Berlusconi’s People of Liberty (PDL) bloc.
+His labour market reform was first watered down under pressure from the centre-left Democratic Party (PD) and labour unions, and later more changes were made at the request of former Prime Minister Silvio Berlusconi’s People of Liberty (PDL) bloc.

-Presented three months ago, the labor reform has yet to be passed by parliament.
+Presented three months ago, the labour reform has yet to be passed by parliament.

 Now a series of spending cuts to the public administration, worth as much as 5 billion euros per year, is struggling to see the light of day.

-And political parties continued to pressure Monti to soften his stance on budget rigor.
+And political parties continued to pressure Monti to soften his stance on budget rigour.

 On Wednesday, after Monti said his government was on track to meet its budget goals, PD leader Pier Luigi Bersani said Italy should consider pushing back its structural balanced budget target, currently set for next year.

-So when Monti emphasized the need for a “credible” growth plan including “serious” infrastructure investments at the next EU summit, his comments seemed more aimed at his domestic partners than his European ones.
+So when Monti emphasised the need for a “credible” growth plan including “serious” infrastructure investments at the next EU summit, his comments seemed more aimed at his domestic partners than his European ones.

-Additional reporting by Daniele Mari and Gavin Jones; Editing by Jon Hemming